 The name resonates with memories of the theatre’s former existence as a jail and ties in with Shakespeare’s Globe Theatre which was built near the “Clink” (prison) in Southwark, London in 1599.
 This notorious prison held misbehaving actors, thieves and ne’er-do-wells dragged from the local taverns and brothels!

-Our Clink Theatre was officially opened on November 7 1992 by the then Parliamentary Member for Cook, Steve Bredhauer MLA.
+Our Clink Theatre was officially opened on November 7 1992 by the then Parliamentary Member for Cook, Steve Bredhauer MLA and this year celebrates 25yrs.

 Please help D.T.A.G with the upkeep of this historical building